|

 would have been reclaimed by now.

-Caroline Hope, have another three dozen umbrellas at home (removed
+and Bob Hope, had more umbrellas at home (removed

 to make space for the next batch) - and

-yet more have been borrowed by locals caught out in a sudden downpour.
+yet more had been borrowed by locals caught out in a sudden downpour.

-which a person in a wheelchair brought into the tea shoppe and
+which a person in a wheelchair had taken into the tea shoppe and

 transferred to their chair at one of the tables while they dined.
 When they left,

 they forgot to transfer it back.
-So now it is available to any
+So it became available to any

 But the best "lost